Supporting someone with macular disease?

 Supporting someone with a macular condition is a long-term commitment.
 Anyone providing support needs to consider what help they can offer and what support they need.

-Don’t be afraid to ask for help from family, friends and health and social services.
+Don’t be afraid to ask for help from family, friends and health and Social Services.
 We’re here for you too.

 Providing support for someone else can be demanding.
 You may be doing this alongside other responsibilities, such as working and/or raising a family.
 At times you may feel ill-equipped, frustrated, overwhelmed or afraid of the future.
 These feelings are normal.
 Good planning and support networks can make a huge difference.